Craigacp/FEAST/README.md

 and our results are presented in the following paper:

  Conditional Likelihood Maximisation: A Unifying Framework for Information Theoretic Feature Selection
- G. Brown, A. Pocock, M.-J.Zhao, M. Lujan
+ G. Brown, A. Pocock, M.-J. Zhao, M. Lujan
  Journal of Machine Learning Research, 13:27-66 (2012)

+The weighted feature selection algorithms are described in:

+ Information Theoretic Feature Selection for Cost-Sensitive Problems
+ A. Pocock, N. Edakunni, M.-J. Zhao, M. Lujan, G. Brown.

-If you use these implementations for academic research please cite the paper above.
+If you use these implementations for academic research please cite the relevant paper above.
 All FEAST code is licensed under the BSD 3-Clause License.

 Contains implementations of:
    mim, mrmr, mifs, cmim, jmi, disr, cife, icap, condred, cmi, relief, fcbf, betagamma

+And weighted implementations of: mim, cmim, jmi, disr, cmi

 References for these algorithms are provided in the accompanying feast.bib file (in BibTeX format).